 From T.R.
-Knight and Katherine Heigl to Sara Ramirez and Patrick Dempsey, ET chronicles the history of Grey's' biggest and most dramatic cast exits over the past 17 seasons.
+Knight and Katherine Heigl to Sara Ramirez and Patrick Dempsey to Ellen Pompeo's limited role in season 19, ET chronicles the history of Grey's Anatomy's biggest and most dramatic cast exits over the course of the medical drama's life.
 Here's a look back at all the stars who have passed through the halls of Grey Sloan Memorial.

 Greg Germann (Dr. Tom Koracick)